Although not a requirement by Washington law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 Can a tenant use the security deposit as the last month’s rent?

-No, the security deposit can't be used as last month’s rent unless there is a clause in the lease or rental agreement stating it is okay to do so.
+No, security deposits can't be used as last month’s rent unless there is a clause in the lease or rental agreement stating it is okay to do so.

 Disclaimer: This blog is only meant for information purposes.
 If you need more help, or further clarification about the security deposit laws, please consider hiring a reputable Washington property management company or a legal attorney.